Lars Bender (footballer, born 1988)

-Lars Bender ([ˈlaʁs ˈbɛndɐ]; born 8 January 1988) is a German footballer who plays as a midfielder for 1.
-FC Kaan-Marienborn.
+Lars Bender ([ˈlaʁs ˈbɛndɐ]; born 8 January 1988) is a German footballer who plays as a midfielder for Fortuna Köln II in Mittelrheinliga.

 Career

 Bender made his debut on the professional league level in the 2.
 Bundesliga for TuS Koblenz on 22 August 2008, when he came on as a substitute in the 67th minute in a game against FSV Frankfurt.
 On 16 June 2011, he joined Kickers Offenbach.